 The British Society for the History of Science operates the following grants schemes:

-- Master’s Degree Bursaries: up to 4 bursaries of £4,000 each to support students taking a master’s degree in the history of science, technology or medicine.
-This round of awards will be available to those who have been accepted on a master’s programme for the academic year 2015-16.
-The deadline is 15 July 2016 (there will not be a September round this year).
+- Master’s Degree Bursaries: up to 3 bursaries of £4,000 each to support students taking a Master’s degree in the history of science, technology or medicine.
+This round of awards will be available to those who have been accepted on a Master’s programme for the following academic year.
+The deadline is 12 June annually.

 - Research Grants: small grants for specific research purposes, from £50 to £500.
 There are two cycles per year.
 Only members of the Society are eligible.
 Deadlines: 30 September and 31 March each year.